CybOXProject/cyboxproject.github.io/faqs/index.md

 For programmatic development and use of CybOX, Python bindings, as well as Python APIs (higher-level helper functions), are provided.

-Currently available tools/utilities are hosted in the CybOXProject GitHub Tools Repository on GitHub.com.
+Currently available tools/utilities are hosted in the [CybOXProject GitHub Repositories](https://github.com/CybOXProject).

 ### D2.
 What is included in a CybOX release?